-Recently, we have seen a new type of product coming to the consumer market and that is wireless mesh systems.
+Recently, we have seen a new type of product coming to the consumer market and that is the wireless mesh network.
 What is this type of product and what does it do differently than a normal router and a traditional network?
-Well, there are some things that are different and depending on how you use your network, a wireless mesh system may not be a bad idea to invest in.
+Well, some things are different and depending on how you use your network, a wireless mesh network may not be a bad idea to invest in.

-A wireless mesh system is essentially several small nodes that are working together to create a wireless network around its surroundings.
+A wireless mesh network is essentially several small nodes that are working together to create a wireless network around its surroundings.
 The nodes themselves require no other cable than power, everything else is wireless, even the network.
-The nodes are working together and sharing information with each other to create a stable wireless network.
+The nodes are working together and sharing information to create a stable wireless network.
 There is no need for ethernet cables and on top of all this, it’s easier to set up and smart enough to reconfigure itself when needed.

-But what is a wireless mesh system?
-Well, surprise, surprise, it’s a wireless system that you can have in your home or your business.
-A wireless mesh system consists of several nodes, which are small electronic devices that you can place anywhere in your home, as long as there is a power outlet in close range.
-These nodes will then start talking to each other and share information and network between each other, giving you a wireless network.
+But what is a wireless mesh network?
+Well, surprise, surprise, it’s a wireless network that you can have in your home or your business.
+A wireless mesh network consists of several nodes, which are small electronic devices that you can place anywhere in your home, as long as there is a power outlet in close range.
+These nodes will then start talking to each other and share information and network, giving you a wireless network.

-Because no cables are needed, a wireless mesh system is great for larger areas where a wired network is missing.
-If you have more than one floor in your house, a wireless mesh system is an easy way to make sure you have a wireless network in the basement or the top floor, without spending time wiring network cables to these floors.
+Because no cables are needed, a wireless mesh network is great for larger areas where a wired network is missing.
+If you have more than one floor in your house, a wireless mesh network is an easy way to make sure you have a wireless network in the basement or the top floor, without spending time wiring network cables to these floors.

 Nodes can also be very clever in how they are working.
-They are always trying to take the shortest route from point A to point B. So, if you are connected to the fourth node and need to go to the first node for internet access, it would do it in the shortest way.
+They are always trying to take the shortest route from point A to point B. So, if you are connected to the fourth node and need to go to the first node for internet access, it would do it most quickly.
 However, sometimes electronic breaks or signals is blocked so if the shortest route would be broken, let’s say node 2 is down, the network can still work around this issue by going around node 2 using other nodes that are up.

 This is great because that means that you can lose one node and still have internet access, as long as at least one other node can reach it.

-Wireless mesh systems are easier and faster to install.
-Mesh-systems are installed and configured via an app on your phone, which means that when you purchase a kit, you can simply connect power to them, connect to them via the app to get a password and then let the system do the rest.
+Wireless mesh networks are easier and faster to install.
+Mesh-networks are installed and configured via an app on your phone, which means that when you purchase a kit, you can simply connect power to them, connect to them via the app to get a password and then let the system do the rest.
 The system will configure itself for optimal performance.

 Wireless mesh networks can be very large.
 A starter kit usually consists of three nodes but if you would need more, you can simply purchase more nodes and place them in your home or business area.
 With the app, you add nodes and the system will then reconfigure itself for this new change for best performance.

-Wireless mesh systems can configure itself.
-As mentioned, mesh systems can configure themselves during install or if you purchase more nodes.
+Wireless mesh networks can configure itself.
+As mentioned, mesh networks can configure themselves during install or if you purchase more nodes.
 But systems that are a bit more expensive are also able to detect which channels that are busy, and which channels that should be used for your network, so you don’t have to bother with it.

-As with anything, wireless mesh systems have some drawbacks as well.
+As with anything, wireless mesh networks have some drawbacks as well.

-Wireless mesh systems cost more than traditional solutions.
-Currently, starter-kits for mesh systems are more expensive than a traditional network with a router and maybe an access point.
+Wireless mesh networks cost more than traditional solutions.
+Currently, starter-kits for mesh network are more expensive than a traditional network with a router and maybe an access point.
 If you are then looking to expand the network with more nodes, the price tag keeps climbing.
-Wireless mesh systems are still a very new thing on the consumer market and I would assume that the price would go down a bit during the coming years.
+Wireless mesh networks are still a very new thing on the consumer market and I would assume that the price would go down a bit during the coming years.
 However, if you would like to get a system like this today, you will have to pay some more.

-Wireless mesh systems are missing advanced features.
-The main problem for me with mesh systems is the lack of features.
-A router is much more configurable and offers more advanced settings than a mesh system does.
-Since mesh systems are made for the general consumers, there are often no things such as DNS settings or DHCP scopes, as people don’t know what that is.
+Wireless mesh networks are missing advanced features.
+The main problem for me with mesh networks is the lack of features.
+A router is much more configurable and offers more advanced settings than a mesh network does.
+Since mesh networks are made for general consumers, there are often no things such as DNS settings or DHCP scopes, as people don’t know what that is.
 There are some systems with these types of settings as well but then we come back to the drawback of pricing.

-However, if you are like my mom and many of my friends and are not at all interested in networking (amazing that you are here) or if you don’t have any network devices in your home, then I would very much suggest a wireless mesh system for you.
-If your goal with a network is to be able to reach the internet, watch Netflix, watch YouTube, login to your bank and pay some bills and just be done after that, a wireless mesh system is a perfect solution.
-Set it up once and then forget it, a great solution for the average consumer, with the exception of the higher price.
+However, if you are like my mom and many of my friends and are not at all interested in networking (amazing that you are here) or if you don’t have any network devices in your home, then I would very much suggest a wireless mesh network for you.
+If your goal with a network is to be able to reach the internet, watch Netflix, watch YouTube, login to your bank and pay some bills and just be done after that, a wireless mesh network is a perfect solution.
+Set it up once and then forget it, a great solution for the average consumer, except for the higher price.